803.298.9175

 • The current registration certificate must be in the aircraft.
 If the aircraft's registration shows up as processed and valid months ago on the FAA website and you are still operating using the temporary paperwork (bill of sale, etc), your exam may be delayed.

-• A typo in the most recent mx record will delay the start of the exam until the record is corrected.
+• A typo in the most recent Mx record will delay the start of the exam until the record is corrected.
 Example: your aircraft just had a 100-hr inspection completed 3 days ago and in that entry it states the ELT battery must be replaced by December 2025.
-Even though the previous 100-hr inspection completed in November 2025 states the ELT battery is due December 2030, the most recent entry supersedes all other entries.
+Even though the previous 100-hr inspection completed in November 2025 states the ELT battery is due December 2030, the most recent entry supersedes all previous entries.

-• Missing/overflown recurring AD's make the aircraft unairworthy. ie - if your DA-40NG requires a 50-hr horoscope inspection and the last one entered in the logs was 85 hours ago...we cannot use the aircraft.
+• Missing/overflown recurring AD's make the aircraft unairworthy. ie - if your DA-40NG requires a 50-hr borescope inspection and the last one entered in the logs was 85 hours ago...we cannot use the aircraft.

 Copyright © 2026 J-3 DPE - All Rights Reserved.